1st Kings Chapter 1

 /bæθˈʃiːbə/ or /ˈbæθʃɪbə/ Bat-Sheva or Batsheva, “daughter of Sheba” or “daughter of the oath” was the wife of Uriah the Hittite and later of David, according to the Hebrew Bible.
 She was the mother of Solomon, making her the Gebirah (queen mother).
 She is best known for the Biblical narrative in which she was summoned by King David, who had seen her bathing and lusted after her For more info click here

-went in to the king into the chamber: and the king was very old; and Abishag the Shunammite ministered to the king.
+went in to the king, into the chamber: and the king was very old; and Abishag the Shunammite was attending the king.

 /bæθˈʃiːbə/ or /ˈbæθʃɪbə/ Bat-Sheva or Batsheva, “daughter of Sheba” or “daughter of the oath” was the wife of Uriah the Hittite and later of David, according to the Hebrew Bible.
 She was the mother of Solomon, making her the Gebirah (queen mother).
 She is best known for the Biblical narrative in which she was summoned by King David, who had seen her bathing and lusted after her For more info click here

-bowed, and bowed to the king.
-And the king said, What would you?
+bowed, prostrating herself to the king.
+And the king said, What do you want?

-1:17 And she said to him, My lord, you swear by YAHWEH יְהֹוָה
+1:17 And she said to him, My lord, you swore by YAHWEH יְהֹוָה

 Hebrew Yəhōwā, one vocalization of the Tetragrammaton יהוה (YHWH), the proper name of the God of Israel in the Hebrew Bible/Old Testament.
 It is considered one of the seven names of God in Judaism and a form of God’s name in Christianity.
 Covenant making covenant keeping GOD.
 For more info click here